-Phase Four: Sustainability Grant
+Phase Four: Sustainability Grant (pending 2022 funding)

 After completing the Action Grant, your community is elgible for the \$2500 (1 year) Sustainability Grant.
 The purpose of the grant is to develop and implement a plan to sustain your group's efforts beyond your involvement with HERCULES.